sschoener/sschoener.github.io/_posts/2025-07-14-section-data.md

 ADD_TO_SECTION(MyInitializer1, init, "MyInit")
 ADD_TO_SECTION(MyInitializer2, init, "MyInit")
 ```
 Note how on Windows, we actually say `__declspec(allocate("MyInit$B"))`.
-The linker interprets this as a section name (`MyInit`) followed by a string that is used for sorting the symbols.
+The linker interprets this as a section name (`MyInit`) followed by a string that is used for sorting the symbols in memory.
 Also note that sections usually start with `.`, which I've disregarded here.

 Finally, we need to put in some more work to get symbols that represent the start or end of the section:
 ```cpp